GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-06_Analysis.md

 | Flower | 24.84 | 138 | 1 | 27.90 |
 | Yellow | 13.23 | 49 | 1 | 12.48 |

-The table (Tab.
-9) shows how many insects were on each plate.
+The table **(Table 9)** shows how many insects were on each plate.
 The average was calculated using the maximum and minimum numbers.
 The standard deviation indicates the extent to which the number of counted individuals within a color category differ from each other and points to either homogeneity or heterogeneity.
 The standard deviation of the blue plate is the highest.
 This means that the heterogeneity, in terms of insect species, is highest on the blue plate.
 There were overall more insects on the blue plate, which differ in their genus.
 The fewest insects landed on the yellow plate, which were rather homogeneous among themselves with regard to the standard deviation.
 The floral plate is in the middle with its values.

-{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph08.png" caption="Boxplot representation of the number of individuals by color." %}
+{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph08.png" caption="**Figure 15:**Boxplot representation of the number of individuals by color." %}

-The diagram (Fig. 13) shows a boxplot representation of the number of individuals, divided into three categories based on the variable "Color": Blue, Flower, and Yellow.
+The diagram **(Fig. 15)** shows a boxplot representation of the number of individuals, divided into three categories based on the variable "Color": Blue, Flower, and Yellow.
 While the x-axis displays the color, the y-axis represents the "Transformed Number of Individuals" on a logarithmic scale, meaning that the number of individuals is in a range between 1 and 100, with the values being represented logarithmically.
 The mean is represented by a thick line in the middle of the box, while the box shows the interquartile ranges (IQR, 25th to 75th percentile).
 The "whiskers" show the range in which most of the remaining data points lie, and any outliers are marked by points above or below the whiskers.
 The number of individuals in the blue category is in the middle range of the logarithmic scale (approximately 10 to 100).
 There are some outliers on the upper end, indicating that in some cases there is a significantly higher number of individuals in this category.
 The Flower category appears to have the broadest distribution, with the median being slightly higher than for the other colors.
 The values extend both below 10 and above 10 to near 100.
 The distribution of individuals in the yellow category is similar to the blue category, however, there are no outliers, and the median appears to be lower.

 ##### Conclusion: Number of insects per color